Trading the US Dollar

-The US Dollar is sometimes known as the Greenback and has the Forex code USD.
-It is the domestic currency of the United States which has the world’s biggest economy, however it is also used by many other smaller countries as their legal tender and many other nations peg their currencies to the value of the Dollar too.
-It is the world’s most popular reserve currency and is also a benchmark which trades against all other world currencies, but especially the British Pound Sterling, the Japanese Yen and the Euro.
-The US Dollar is regulated by the Federal Reserve System, America’s central bank, which was formed by the Federal Reserve Act in 1913.
-The Federal Reserve is led by a chairman and a board of governors with responsibility for supervising monetary policy, interest rates and open market operations.
-The FOMC meet 8 times a year to discuss the economic situation and to decide upon the policies to be implemented.
+The US Dollar is sometimes known as the Greenback, and has the Forex code USD.
+It is the domestic currency of the United States, which has the world’s biggest economy.
+It is also, however, used by many other smaller countries as their legal tender, and many other nations peg their currencies to the value of the Dollar as well.
+It is the world’s most popular reserve currency, and is also a benchmark that trades against all other world currencies, but especially the British Pound Sterling, the Japanese Yen and the Euro.
+The US Dollar is regulated by the Federal Reserve System (“the Fed”), America’s central bank, which was formed by the Federal Reserve Act in 1913.
+The Federal Reserve is led by a chairman and a board of governors with responsibility for supervising monetary policy, interest rates and open-market operations.
+The FOMC meets eight times a year to discuss the economic situation and to decide on the policies to be implemented.

 The History of the Greenback

-Initially the US Dollar was based on the look and valuation of the Spanish Dollar which was widely in circulation in Spanish America throughout the 16th, 17th, 18th and 19th centuries.
-The United States Mint was founded in 1792 and produced the first Dollar coins in circulation with paper money being issued in 1862 when the Civil War broke out.
-In 1900, the Gold Standard Act was brought in although silver coins were still in use until 1964 at which point all silver was eradicated from quarters and dimes.
-During the First World War, the Gold Standard was suspended on two occasions and again during the Great Depression when the Fed was required to raise the interest rate to protect the US Dollar’s gold standard leading to even worse domestic economic pressure and to combat the deflation, the Gold Reserve Act was passed in 1933.
-The Dollar began to be a free floating currency on the foreign exchange market but after one year this was terminated.
-After the Second World War, the Bretton Woods agreement meant that other major currencies were pegged to the value of the Dollar, a situation which remained in place until 1971.
+Initially the US Dollar was based on the look and valuation of the Spanish Dollar, which was widely in circulation in Spanish America throughout the 16th, 17th, 18th and 19th centuries.
+The United States Mint was founded in 1792, and produced the first Dollar coins in circulation, with paper money being issued in 1862 when the Civil War broke out.
+In 1900, the Gold Standard Act was brought in, although silver coins were still in use until 1964, at which point all silver was eradicated from quarters and dimes.
+During the First World War, the Gold Standard was suspended on two occasions, and again during the Great Depression when the Fed was required to raise the interest rate to protect the US Dollar’s gold standard, leading to even worse domestic economic pressure.
+To combat the deflation, the Gold Reserve Act was passed in 1933.
+The Dollar began to be a free-floating currency on the foreign-exchange market, but after 1 year this was terminated.
+After the Second World War, the Bretton Woods agreement meant that other major currencies were pegged to the value of the Dollar, a situation that remained in place until 1971.

 The Economy of the United States

-The US has the largest national economy in the world in nominal terms and the 2nd greatest according to its PPP.
+The US has the largest national economy in the world in nominal terms, and the second greatest according to its PPP.
 It represents 22% of global nominal GDP as well as 17% of GWP.
-The GDP of the United States is around $18 trillion, so it is easy to see why the USD is the most popular currency for international financial transactions as well as being the foremost reserve currency among international banks.
+The GDP of the United States is around $18 trillion, so it is easy to see why the USD is the most popular currency for international financial transactions, as well as being the foremost reserve currency among international banks.
 The economy of the United States is mixed with a stable overall growth rate of GDP.
-The country has only moderate rates of unemployment and this, twinned with high capital investment and levels of research contributes to the nation’s reputation for economic stability.
+The country has only moderate rates of unemployment and this, twinned with high capital investment and levels of research, contributes to the nation’s reputation for economic stability.
 America’s major trading partners include Canada, Mexico, China, Japan, South Korea, Germany and the UK.
-The country has a large amount of natural resource as well as high productivity and a strongly developed infrastructure and boasts the 9th highest GDP per capita in the world.
+The country has a large amount of natural resources as well as high productivity and a strongly developed infrastructure, and boasts the ninth-highest GDP per capita in the world.
 Since the 1890s, America has had the largest national economy worldwide.
-The United States use more natural gas and oil than anywhere else in the world and it is also one of the globe’s biggest trading nations as well as the 2nd biggest manufacturer in the world, being responsible for 20% of the globe’s manufacturing output.
-The service industry is also essential to the American economy with 128 of the world’s 500 biggest companies choosing to base their headquarters in the country.
+The United States uses more natural gas and oil than anywhere else in the world, and it is also one of the globe’s biggest trading nations, as well as the second-biggest manufacturer in the world, being responsible for 20% of the globe’s manufacturing output.
+The service industry is also essential to the American economy, with 128 of the world’s 500 biggest companies choosing to base their headquarters in the country.
 America has the world’s biggest consumer market as well as the world’s highest net migration rate.
 Despite a recent economic downturn after the 2007–2008 financial crisis, the American economy has recently begun to recover.

-There are many factors which play a key role in determining the value of the US Dollar.
-These include:
+There are many factors that play a key role in determining the value of the US Dollar.
+These include the following:

-- Supply and demand – when the United States export their services or goods they create demand for the USD and when the US economy is growing in strength, more overseas investors desire to own corporate stocks in US companies.
+- Supply and demand – When the United States exports its services or goods it creates demand for the USD, and when the US economy is growing in strength, more overseas investors desire to own corporate stocks in US companies.